mattkrick/redux-optimistic-ui/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mattkrick/redux-optimistic-ui/badge.svg?branch=master)](https://coveralls.io/github/mattkrick/redux-optimistic-ui?branch=master)

 # redux-optimistic-ui
-a reducer enhancer to enable type-agnostic optimistic updates
+a store enhancer to enable type-agnostic optimistic updates

 ##Installation
 `npm i -S redux-optimistic-ui`

 ## A what-now?
-A reducer enhance is a function you put around a reducer.
+A store enhancer is a function you put around `createStore`, just like `applyMiddleware`.
-It can be your rootReducer (the output from a `combineReducers`) or a nested one.
 Optimistic-UI means you update what the client sees before the result comes back from the server.
 This makes your app feel super fast, regardless of server location or internet connection speed.